TEPCO Postpones Restart of Kashiwazaki-Kariwa N-Reactor

 - Русский

 Niigata, Jan.
-19 (Jiji Press)--Tokyo Electric Power Company Holdings Inc. said Monday that it has postponed the restart scheduled for Tuesday of the No. 6 reactor at its Kashiwazaki-Kariwa nuclear plant in Niigata Prefecture, central Japan.
+19 (Jiji Press)--Tokyo Electric Power Company Holdings Inc. said Monday that it has decided to put off the restart scheduled for Tuesday of the No. 6 reactor at its Kashiwazaki-Kariwa nuclear plant in Niigata Prefecture, central Japan.

-The delay came after a problem was confirmed during a test on Saturday to remove control rods that suppress nuclear fission reactions in the reactor.
+The postponement comes after a problem was found during a test on Saturday to remove control rods that suppress nuclear fission reactions in the reactor.

-TEPCO did not disclose when it will restart the reactor now, but officials said that it would take one or two days to complete remaining necessary preparations.
+TEPCO did not disclose when it now plans to restart the idled reactor, but officials said that it would take one or two days to complete remaining necessary preparations.
+The company will also review the planned restart date for the reactor’s commercial operations, currently set for Feb.
+26.

-The company found that an alarm designed to prevent unintended withdrawals did not become active during the test.
-An investigation revealed an error in the pullout prevention function settings.
+The problem, which has already been resolved, was not a serious issue in terms of safety, according to the company.

-After correcting the settings, the problem was resolved at 8:16 p.m.
-Sunday.
+However, Yutaka Kikukawa, an official at the nuclear plant, told a press conference Monday that the problem was “not something that can be condoned,” adding, “We need to share information and respond sincerely whenever issues are identified.”

 [Copyright The Jiji Press, Ltd.]